 If you can, visit the shrine on the 17th day of the fourth month in the lunar calendar.
 It is the Lady Golden Flower Festival where there are performances with dragons and lion dances.

-3. Seventh Sister Temple
+3. Seven Sister Temple

-First, you’ll have to walk along the pedestrian walkway on the west side of the island and pass a small park.
+Walk along the pedestrian walkway on the west side of the island and pass a small park.
 The Seven Sisters Temple is just east of the park.

 4. Tai Lei Island Pier